-CSV Specialists plan, write, implement and review the Computer Systems Validation protocols in place within highly regulated manufacturing industries.
-Their work is essential to make sure that all computer-based systems are operating as intended (with documents to prove it) and meet regulatory requirements.
+CSV Engineers plan, write, implement and review the Computer Systems Validation protocols in place within highly regulated industries.
+Their work is essential to make sure that all GxP computer-based systems are operating as intended (with documents to prove it) and meet regulatory requirements.